Basic Sciences Definitions

 opioidSubstance exogenous or endogenous that exerts morphine like properties via the opioid receptors and antagonised by naloxone.

-opiateEndogenous non-peptide opiod.
+opiateEndogenous non-peptide opioid.

 acid (Bronsted-Lowry)Proton donating molecule.